hail-is/hail/dev-docs/key-rotation.md

 the old keys might still be in use by active pods/jobs.
 We assume that no pod/job will run for longer than 30 days.

+We consider the "active" key for a service account to be the key stored in a k8s secret.
+If no secret is associated with a service account, we take the active key to be the most recently created user-managed[^1] key.
+We then consider service accounts to be in one of four states:

+- Expired: The active key in Kubernetes is older than 90 days and should be rotated immediately.
+- In Progress: The active key was created in the past 30 days and there exist old keys that may still be in use.
+- Ready for Delete: The active key was created more than 30 days ago and there exist old keys that can be safely deleted.
+- Up to Date: The active key is valid and there are no redundant keys.

 ## Rotating keys

 Make sure that you are first authenticated with the correct GCP project by